Pappy Boyington: Flying Tigers

-Boyington resigned his commission in the Marine Corps on August 26, 1941, to accept a position with the Central Aircraft Manufacturing Company (CAMCO).
-CAMCO was a civilian firm that contracted to staff a Special Air Unit to defend China and the Burma Road.
+While serving as an instructor at Pensacola, Boyington punched another officer during a disagreement, and was informed by his superiors that he likely faced a court-martial.
+At this time, representatives looking for volunteer fighter pilots to fight in China visited Pensacola.
+Boyington quickly resigned his commission in the Marine Corps on August 26, 1941, to accept a position with the Central Aircraft Manufacturing Company, which was a civilian firm that contracted to staff a Special Air Unit to defend China and the Burma Road.
 This later became known as the American Volunteer Group, the famed Flying Tigers in Burma.
 During his time with the Tigers, Boyington became a flight leader.
-He was frequently in trouble with the commander of the outfit, Claire Chennault.
-Boyington was officially credited with 2 Japanese aircraft destroyed in the air and 1.5 on the ground.
+He was frequently in trouble with the commander of the outfit, Claire Chennault, and reportedly was disliked and distrusted by the other pilots in the organization, who considered Boyington a "liar and a drunk".
+Boyington was officially credited with two Japanese aircraft destroyed in the air and one and a half on the ground.
+Boyington always claimed that he shot down six in the air, a claim accepted by the Marine Corps.
 In April 1942, he broke his contract with the American Volunteer Group and returned on his own to the United States.